enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:get_inventory_slot|>

-Constructs and returns a slot from an index and an inventory source, using the caster by default.
+Constructs and returns a slot from an index and an inventory source, using the caster if no source is given.

 ;;;;;